vyfor/cord.nvim/.github/wiki/Examples.md

   return vim.tbl_contains(blacklist, opts.workspace)
 end

+-- EITHER
--- use a custom text for the activity text = {
+-- A. use a custom text for the activity text = {
   viewing = function(opts)
     return is_blacklisted(opts) and 'Viewing a file' or ('Viewing ' .. opts.filename)